mrOranger/Javascript/README.md

 var anotherVariable = 'Rossi';
 ```

-even if the variable _anotherVariable_ is declared after its use, JavaScript will take its' definition and moves to the top of the script, allowing us to access it.
-However, the same example example, written using the _let_ keyword would not work, that is _let_ force the JavaScript's interpreter to leave the variable's declaration in the exact point as it is.
+even if the variable `anotherVariable` is declared after its use, JavaScript will take its' definition and moves to the top of the script, allowing us to access it.
+However, the same example example, written using the _let_ keyword would not work, since <u> _let_ force the JavaScript's interpreter to leave the variable's declaration in the exact point as it is</u>.

 ### Strict Mode

 There are two ways to execute JavaScript's code, that is using _strict mode_ or not.
-Enabling the strict mode, will cause JavaScript interpeter to not allowing some behaviours that are too much flexible for the programming language, such as:
+Enabling the <u>strict mode, will cause JavaScript interpeter to not allowing some behaviours that are too much flexible for the programming language</u>, such as:

 - Declaring a variable without a keyword.
 - Declaring a variable using a reserved keyword.

 and so on and so forth.
-We can enable the strict mode by inserting the string **'use strict'** at the beginning of the script, that is:
+We can enable the strict mode by inserting the string `'use strict'` at the beginning of the script, that is:

 ```javascript
 'use strict';